Chain of Responsibility Pattern Tutorial

 name pattern

-Applying Design Pattern on Class Diagram
+Applying a Design Pattern to a Class Diagram

-1. Create a new project Coin Dispenser.
+1. Create a new project named Coin Dispenser.

-2. Create a class diagram Domain Model.
+2. Create a class diagram named Domain Model.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.